luke-j-smith/wireworld/README.md

 # Wireworld
-Wireworld was the first assignment (completed in October 2016) of my Programing in C course.
+Wireworld, completed in October 2016, was the first assignment of my Programing in C course.
 The assignment involved writing a program that would display the progression of a cellular automata, Wireworld.
 Wireworld is a cellular automation invented by Brian Silverman and is formed from a 2D grid of cells, designed to simulate digital electronics.
 For the rules please see:

 - https://en.wikipedia.org/wiki/Wireworld
 - http://www.heise.ws/fourticklogic.html